SundaeSwap-finance/frontend-configurations/packages/jest-config/README.md

 # `jest-config`

-These are base shared `jest.config.js` configs to use in your downstream project.
+This is a base shared `jest.config.js` config file to use in your downstream project.

 ## Installation